garr3ttmjo/Writeups/The Hacking Case/README.md

 #### 26. What websites was the victim accessing?

-Continue scrolling through the file and you see the UA is using Firefox reach out to a host at mobile.msn.com to get to MSN Hotmail.
+Continue scrolling through the file and you see the UA is Firefox, reaching out to a host at mobile.msn.com to get to MSN Hotmail.

 ![image](https://github.com/garr3ttmjo/Writeups/assets/108881417/7ade4f65-5146-45e5-b65d-7d05ebb90b5e)